 October is traditionally a month of harvest.
 This month, crops are brought in from fields and gardens, and we give thanks for another season of bounty.
 October is also National Non-GMO Month – a perfect time to reflect on the nation’s food supply.

-National Non-GMO Month is a celebration of transparency in agriculture and food system that supports our environmental well-being.
+National Non-GMO Month is a celebration of transparency in the agriculture and the food system that supports our environmental well-being.
 It protects the genes of food-bearing plants for future generations.
 It’s a month to be thankful for the farmers, brands, and retailers that provide non-GMO and organic options for our store shelves.

 What is GMO?

 GMO stands for “genetically modified organism.”
 It’s a plant or animal that has undergone genetic engineering techniques to tweak some of its original characteristics.
-These products have inner workings that are genetically-engineered and manipulated with the DNA of other plants, animals, bacteria, or viruses.
+These products have inner workings that are genetically engineered and manipulated with the DNA of other plants, animals, bacteria, or viruses.

 The key steps involved in genetic engineering include identifying a trait of interest, isolating that trait, inserting it into the organism, then propagating that organism.
 Usually, plants are genetically modified to make it resistant to drought or a particular herbicide.
 Some are modified to contain built-in pesticides.
 Some have edited genes to remove unwanted traits; for instance, there are GMO apples and potatoes that are resistant to browning when sliced.